TheNewColossus/Airlines/README.md

 - [docker-compose](https://docs.docker.com/compose/install/)

 ### Running Project
-Shell scripts are a wrapper for `docker-compose` which work as a managing tool.
+Shell scripts are wrappers for `docker-compose` which works as a managing tool in this project.

 - Build project infrastructure
 ```